ArchipelagoMW-HollowKnight/APHKLogicExtractor/README.md

 The command line argument `--Output` can be used to specify a folder path to place output files.
 The default is `./output`.

+The command line argument `--Jobs` can be specified multiple times. `ExtractItems` and `ExtractRegions` are valid values.
+When not specified, all jobs will be run.

 ## Region extractor

 The region extractor is able to take string logic as an input (a variety of formats are possible) and outputs a JSON